 One thing I would not do during regular practice is strike up conversations that can potentially become provoking and not therapeutic.
 Politics, religion, and other ideologies, in my opinion, should stay out of the clinic as they can conjure negative emotions which can ultimately interfere with the healing process.

-Sign up for our free trial edition and see how we can help your physical therapy practice become more efficient.
+Create a sandbox account and see how we can help your physical therapy practice become more efficient.

 Last Updated on November 29, 2021